cis571/lc4-labs/lab1/lab1.md

-Once you login to the machine, follow the [instructions for connecting the ZedBoard](https://docs.google.com/presentation/d/1spwy8Ech3oLO72_VbKN5WkDlwbWy0WWISxv_lMjhRkg/edit?usp=sharing), and then switch to the terminal (the Konsole application works well).
+Once you login to the machine, follow the [instructions for connecting the ZedBoard](https://docs.google.com/presentation/d/1spwy8Ech3oLO72_VbKN5WkDlwbWy0WWISxv_lMjhRkg/edit?usp=sharing), and then switch to the terminal application.
 From the lab1 directory, run the command `make program`.
 You will be prompted for the `.bit` bitstream file you want to use, and then the FPGA should get programmed accordingly.